rafaelribeiro1510/ASCIIValley/docs/README.md

 # LPOO_T6G? - ASCII Valley

-ASCII Valley is a simplified text-based adaptation of the indie simulation role-playing video game Stardew Valley in which the player takes on the role of a character who takes charge of his deceased grandfather abandoned farm located in a site named Stardew Valley.
+ASCII Valley is a simplified text-based adaptation of the indie simulation role-playing video game Stardew Valley with some influences of Dwarf Fortress when it comes to the visual details;
+the player takes on the role of a character who takes charge of his deceased grandfather abandoned farm located in a site named Stardew Valley.
 Planting and harvesting crops and fighting off insects are some of the things that will make you play ASCII Valley for hours on end!
-This project was developed by João Sousa (up201806613@fe.up.pt) and Rafael Ribeiro (up201806330@fe.up.pt) for LPOO 2019⁄20.
+This project was developed by Joao Sousa (up201806613@fe.up.pt) and Rafael Ribeiro (up201806330@fe.up.pt) for LPOO 2019⁄20.

 ## Implemented Features

 - Storing of map state in a save file.
-The map is divided in chunks and each chunk's data is divided in 4 parts: chunk ID, neighbour chunks (IDs),
+The map is divided in chunks and each chunk's data is divided in 4 parts: chunk ID, neighbour chunks (IDs), a "matrix" that has information about the type of "tile" of each square of the chunk and another one that stores the background colors.
 - Displaying of the map and entities (currently only the player).
 - Entities' Movement.
 For now the only entity is the player which can be moved using the Arrow Keys.
 [This section should contain a list of implemented features and their descriptions.
 In the end of the section, include two or three screenshots that illustrate the most important features.]

 ## Planned Features